25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Data-Structures.md

 ---
 title: Data Structures
-description: A data structure is a particular way of organizing data in a computer.
+description: A data structure is a particular way of organizing data in a computer
 ---

 # Data Structures

-A **data structure is a data organization, management, and storage format** that enables efficient access and modification.
+A **data structure is a data organization, management, and storage format** that enables efficient access and modification

 A data structure is a way to store and organize data in order to facilitate access and modifications.
-No single data structure works well for all purposes, and so it is important to know the strengths and limitations of several of them.
+No single data structure works well for all purposes, and so it is important to know the strengths and limitations of several of them

 - Data can always be represented in many different ways.
 However, depending on:
   - what that data is and what you need to do with it,